kachinahealth/Client-Portal/database/README.md

-# KachinaHealth Database Documentation
+# 🗄️ KachinaHealth Database Documentation (LIVE PRODUCTION)

+**⚠️ PRODUCTION ENVIRONMENT - This database is currently LIVE and serving production traffic**

 ## Overview

 This directory contains the Supabase PostgreSQL database schema and setup files for the KachinaHealth client portal.
-The application uses Supabase for database hosting, authentication, and file storage.
+The database is currently LIVE in production, serving the Render-deployed application with full Row Level Security and enterprise-grade performance.

 ## 📁 Directory Structure